ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Those preprocessors typically end with ``_statistics``, e.g., :func:`~esmvalcore.preprocessor.area_statistics` or
 :func:`~esmvalcore.preprocessor.multi_model_statistics`.
-All these preprocessors support the options `operator` and `operator_kwargs`, which directly correspond to :class:`iris.analysis.Aggregator` objects used to perform the statistical calculations.
+All these preprocessors support the options `operator`, which directly correspond to :class:`iris.analysis.Aggregator` objects used to perform the statistical calculations.
-`operator_kwargs` are directly passed to the corresponding :class:`iris.analysis.Aggregator` object.
+In addition, arbitrary keyword arguments can be passed which are directly passed to the corresponding :class:`iris.analysis.Aggregator` object.

 .. note::
     The preprocessors :func:`~esmvalcore.preprocessor.multi_model_statistics`